Invest in Open Access

 2021-2023 Transitional Collection

-Upfront purchase of the 2021, 2022, and 2023 frontlists (the OA percentage of which will be determined based on funding, but with a goal of at least 50% per year in 2022 and 2023).
+Upfront purchase of the 2021, 2022, and 2023 frontlists (the OA percentage of which increases over the years).
 Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through 2023.

 |Tier||Carnegie Classification||CRKN Bands||Price|

-Purchase of the restricted-access frontlist (minimum of 80 restricted access titles + 10 additional OA).
-Libraries will own the restricted titles in perpetuity and have term-access to the backlist through the publishing year purchased.
+Purchase of the individual frontlist year (minimum of 80 titles, the OA percentage of which is targeted to be 75% in 2023).
+Libraries will own the restricted access titles in perpetuity and have term access to the backlist through the publishing year purchased.

 |Tier||Carnegie Classification||CRKN Bands||Price|